Israel detains 37 more Palestinians in West Bank crackdown

 Palestinian officials said Israeli soldiers also entered Bethlehem and Nablus.

-The disappearance of the students - Gil-Ad Shaer and U.S.-Israeli dual national Naftali Fraenkel, both aged 16, and Eyal Yifrah, 19 - after they left a Jewish settlement where they were studying has been celebrated by Hamas.
-But it has stopped short of taking credit.
+Hamas has neither confirmed nor denied responsibility for the disappearance of the students - Gil-Ad Shaer, U.S.-Israeli national Naftali Fraenkel, both aged 16, and Eyal Yifrah, 19.

-"We don't have any information about the missing three soldier-settlers," Hamas supreme leader Khaled Meshaal was quoted as saying by Palimes, a website aligned with the group.

-"If indeed there was a capture, those who did it must be saluted."

 Hospital officials in the West Bank said four Palestinians have been killed during clashes with Israeli forces since the search for the teenagers began.

-Israeli officials said at the time that Palestinian hatred stirred by such demolitions - Israel's B'tselem rights group lists 664 during fighting between 2001 and 2005 - outweighed any deterrent effect.
-An Israeli court would have to approve the razing of the Hamas suspect's home before it could go ahead.

-Separately, Israel has continued its internationally criticised demolitions of Palestinian dwellings and other structures built without hard-to-obtain permits in the West Bank and East Jerusalem.
-According to B'tselem, 175 housing units in the West Bank and 72 in East Jerusalem were razed last year.

-The kidnapping of the three teens and subsequent arrests have also put pressure on a unity pact between Hamas and Palestinian President Mahmoud Abbas.
+The kidnapping and subsequent arrests have also put pressure on a unity pact between Hamas and Palestinian President Mahmoud Abbas.
 Israel has urged the Western-backed leader to scrap the agreement.

 Abbas has condemned the kidnappings and his security forces have been helping in the search - cooperation that has stirred anger among Palestinians.

-But Abbas has also called the Israeli sweeps "collective punishment" and his Palestinian Authority has sought to convene the U.N.
+But he has also called the Israeli sweeps "collective punishment" and his Palestinian Authority has sought to convene the U.N.
 Security Council to try to end the incursions.

+The Palestinian Liberation Organization, the Palestinians' main ruling body, said in a statement that Israel had "tightened and sometimes closed checkpoints", disrupting travel, and had barred any entry or exit from Hebron in the past 10 days.

 Hamas has called for Israel's destruction, although various officials have at times indicated a willingness to negotiate a long-term ceasefire.

-The United States and the European Union classify Hamas as a terrorist group and shun contact with it unless it recognises Israel, renounces violence and accepts past interim peace accords.
+The United States and the European Union classify Hamas as a "terrorist" group and shun contact with it, noting its refusal to recognise Israel, renounce violence or accept existing Israeli-Palestinian interim peace agreements.